mertfozzy/mertfozzy/README.md

 ### 👨‍💻 About Me

 I graduated from **Beykoz University, Computer Engineering** department.
-Currently, I work as an **L1 & L2 IT Support Specialist** in an R&D center, ensuring smooth operations for software development teams.
+Currently, I work as an **L1 & L2 IT Support Specialist** in an Deutsche Bank, ensuring bank is running smooth operations.

 My passion lies in automation and building robust systems.
 While mastering IT operations, I am actively following the **Spring Boot Roadmap** to transition into a professional **Backend Developer** role.